Particular/docs.particular.net/nservicebus/security/encryption.md

 Each key needs an unique key ID (`KeyIdentifier`).
 The key ID is communicated in the message header meta data and provides the receiving endpoint information on which key to use for decryption.

-> Error: It is required to set the rijndael key identifier.
+> Error: It is required to set the rijndael key ID.

 NOTE: If a key ID is not set then no encrypted messages can be send but received messages without a key ID header will be decrypted using all keys in the configuration.